ishpreetkaurkhalsa/HomePrice.io/README.md

 # HomePrice.io Project

 Welcome to the HomePrice.io project!
 This project aims to provide a seamless solution for predicting real estate prices based on various parameters such as square footage, number of bedrooms, and other features.
-By combining data science techniques with web development, we have created an interactive website where users can input property details and receive accurate price predictions.
+By combining data science techniques with web development, I have created an interactive website where users can input property details and receive accurate price predictions.

 ## Overview